Iretha/design-patterns/src/com/smdev/gof/structural/adapter/README.md

     }
 }
 ```
 6).
-We also have a Sony TV (adaptee), which we want to adapt to use the universal remote control.
+We also have a Sony TV (adaptee), which we want to adapt, so that we can use it with the universal remote control.
 ```java
 public class TvSony {